How can a vest protect my child in a crash?

 - The vest has a shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
 The vest removes his desire to tuck the belt behind his back or under his arm, an unsafe practice that often happens with a backless booster.

-- By keeping your child’s center of gravity low in the vehicle seat, Ride Safer improves how well a child experiences crash energy and reduces head and knee injuries.
-Plus, its innovative energy-absorbing foam means, any crash energy is absorbed and spread across more of your child’s chest as opposed to the two-inch area of a seat belt.
+- Plus, its innovative energy-absorbing foam means, crash energy is absorbed and spread across more of your child’s chest as opposed to the two-inch area of a seat belt.
+It minimizes the potential for clavicle and intra-abdominal injuries that can be caused by the seat belt.

 - This revolutionary “car seat” was crash tested as a harness restraint and meets or EXCEEDS all Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.